MadsHornbeck/react-form/docs/API.md

 ### return

+form - the object returned from this hook will have stable referential identity.

 - inputs - inputs as passed as props
 - onSubmit - should be passed to form.
 Alternatively can be called seperately
 - values (lazy) - all the values of the inputs in the form in an keyed object